A/N: Yes, I know this is incredibly cheesy and OC, but I've always wanted to write something like this. I hope everyone enjoys.

 Professor Hermione Granger let out a sigh and pushed away her bushy curls interfering with her search.
-Continuing to look through the library shelves, hoping she'd find the book she was looking for.
+Continuing to look through the library shelves, she fervently hoped she'd find the book she desired.

-After the War, Hermione had returned to Hogwarts to take make up her seventh year and take her N.E.W.T.s.
-She had passed with flying colors and was offered to take up the Defense against the Dark Arts position.
+After the War, Hermione had returned to Hogwarts to make up her seventh year and take her N.E.W.T.s.
+She had passed with flying colors and was offered the Defense against the Dark Arts position.
 Hermione had graciously accepted, knowing that the castle was where she truly belonged.
 And lucky for her, the curse had been broken as this was her third year teaching.

-All the professors had welcomed her with open arms, all except for one.
+All the professors had welcomed her with open arms, except for one.
 Severus Snape.
 One would have thought his near death experience would have caused him to lighten up a bit, but no; he was just as big of a bastard as ever to everyone, but it seemed he was especially harsh with her.

 Hermione barely ever saw him.
-He didn't exit his rooms often as he wasn't much for attention.
-She wondered if it was due to the War, or the embarrassment that everyone knew his whole life story, thanks to Harry.
+He didn't leave his rooms often, as he wasn't much for attention.
+She wondered if it was due to the War, or the embarrassment that everyone knew his whole life story thanks to Harry.

-She knew the object of her desire would never return her feelings.
-Hermione didn't dwell on the fact much before she knew it was pointless.
+Hermione knew the object of her desire would never return her feelings.
+Hermione tried not to dwell on the fact very much because she knew it was pointless.

-"Hermione dear," Madame Pince said, coming round the corner.
+"Hermione, dear," Madame Pince called, coming round the corner.
 "It's getting rather late, so I'm going to leave.
 Would you mind if I shut the lights off?
 And could you just lock up once your finished?"

 The librarian bid her goodnight, leaving Hermione alone in the darkness.
 Waving her wand, a small bright light appeared.
 Moving down the stacks, she started her search for the book once more.

 It was quiet, Hermione thought, looking around.
 Too quiet.
 So, she decided she would remedy the problem, with a song.
-Hermione used to sing and play the piano when she was younger, but the task had fallen out a favor when she got older.
+Hermione used to sing and play the piano when she was younger, but the practice had fallen out of favor with her as she got older.

 Hermione had always loved the Phantom of the Opera.
 She had seen it numerous times when she was younger and knew all the songs by heart.

-"Sing once again with me, our strange duet!" the silky voice sang out.
+"Sing once again with me/ Our strange duet!" the deep and silky voice sang out.

-Looking around, Hermione tried to find the voice of the noise.
+Looking around, Hermione tried to find the location of the voice.
 Who else was in the library?
 Her heart beat erratically as she went down an aisle, her wand held high.

 Unnerved, Hermione quickly went up and down the stacks, looking through the bookcases for any sign of the other person or a source for the sound, to no avail.
 Taking a deep breath, she continued the song.
-"Those who have seen your face, draw back in fear, I am the mask you wear…"
+"Those who have seen your face draw back in fear/ I am the mask you wear…."

 "It's me they hear," the voice continued somewhere to her left.

-Turning, Hermione silently made her way in that direction.
-"Your spirit and your voice, in one combined," the second voice chimed in and together they sang.
+Hermione turned silently and made her way in that direction singing out, "Your spirit and my voice/ in one combined," the second voice chimed in and together they sang.
 "The phantom of the opera is there, inside your mind!"

 She began to hum softly as she moved throughout the library, determined to find that voice.
 "He's there, the phantom of the opera."
 She continued to hum to the beat.